martinpaljak/cdoc/README.md

 When encrypting to CDOC 2.0, `-privacy` option can be used to disable online LDAP queries and to strip excessive metadata from the ZIP container (file creation times, certificates and names from the XML).

 NB!
-Please note that these privacy enhancements do not provide [plausible cryptographic denyability](https://en.wikipedia.org/wiki/Plausible_deniability) but just reduce the obvious metadata footprint.
+Please note that these privacy enhancements do not provide [cryptographic plausible denyability](https://en.wikipedia.org/wiki/Plausible_deniability) but just reduce the obvious metadata footprint.

 ## Security and compatibility when encrypting for Estonian ID card
 Estonian ID cards have either 2048 bit RSA keys or 384 bit elliptic curve keys.
 On-card keys are used to protect the AES data encryption key, also known as transport key.